 The Hadoop trash feature helps prevent accidental deletion of files and directories.
 If trash is enabled and a file or directory is deleted using the Hadoop shell, the file is moved to the .Trash directory in the user's home directory instead of being deleted.
 Deleted files are initially moved to the Current sub-directory of the .Trash directory, and their original path is preserved.
 If trash checkpointing is enabled, the Current directory is periodically renamed using a timestamp.
-Files in .
-Trash are permanently removed after a user-configurable time delay.
+Files in .Trash are permanently removed after a user-configurable time delay.
 Files and directories in the trash can be restored simply by moving them to a location outside the .Trash directory.

-The trash feature works by default only for files and directories deleted using the Hadoop shell.
+- The trash feature is disabled by default.
+Cloudera recommends that you enable it on all production clusters. - The trash feature works by default only for files and directories deleted using the Hadoop shell.
 Files or directories deleted programmatically using other interfaces (WebHDFS or the Java APIs, for example) are not moved to trash, even if trash is enabled, unless the program has implemented a call to the trash functionality.
 (Hue, for example, implements trash as of CDH 4.4.)